 Guidance Counselors and other personnel shall represent to the students a broad spectrum of education and career opportunities.
-Race, color, sex, national origin, sexual orientation, disability and religion shall not be considered as limiting factors in career determination.
+Race, color, sex, national origin, gender identity, sexual orientation, disability homeless status, pregnancy or pregnancy-related issues, and religion shall not be considered as limiting factors in career determination.

-No material or tests shall be employed for guidance purposes which discriminate and/or limit choices on the bases of race, color, sex, religion, sexual orientation, disability or national origin.
+No material or tests shall be employed for guidance purposes which discriminate and/or limit choices on the bases of Race, color, sex, national origin, gender identity, sexual orientation, disability homeless status, pregnancy or pregnancy-related issues, and religionrace, color, sex, religion, sexual orientation, disability or national origin.